Diego García Miravete: Legacy

-As a college football head coach, García Miravete won nine national championships, tying legendary coach Roberto "Tapatío" Méndez for the most in Mexican history.
+As a college football head coach, García Miravete won nine national championships, tying Roberto "Tapatío" Méndez for the most in Mexican history.
 The record was tied by Jacinto Licea the following year and was eventually surpassed by Frank González.
 García Miravete was named by González as one of his three coaching idols (alongside Licea and Manuel Neri Fernández) and was called the Vince Lombardi of Mexican college football by Joe Avezzano.
 Ahead of the 2022 ONEFA season, at the 95th anniversary celebration of UNAM football, García Miravete was honored along with Licea and González as the winningest coaches in Mexican college football history.

 García Miravete is a member of the Mexican Hall of Fame of American Football.
 In 2010, he was awarded the Premio Luchador Olmeca by the Confederación Deportiva Mexicana.

 Personal life

 While in college, García Miravete was an employee of Cuauhtémoc Moctezuma Brewery, designing the packaging.
 He graduated with a degree in industrial engineering.
 During his time as head coach of the Cóndores, García Miravete served as a full-time professor at UNAM while supervising youth football leagues year-round.
 He married in 1968 and had a son that year.
-García Miravete coached two of his sons in football, Diego and César.
+García Miravete coached two of his sons, Diego and César, in football.
 His nicknames include Lapizote (big pencil) and Flaco (skinny one), and his favorite NFL team is the Dallas Cowboys.